I've owned a Berkey water filter for years, and I'm a big fan.

 The manufacturer warranty is 12 months on the system and PF-2 fluoride/arsenic filters and 2 years on black Berkey filters.

-25. Where can I get the best price on a Big Berkey?
+15. Where can I buy a Big Berkey?

-The manufacturer, New Millenium Concepts, is no longer selling their products directly.
+Last time I checked, the manufacturer, New Millenium Concepts, was no longer selling their products directly.
 This happened, I believe, in late 2018.
 If you go there, you'll see that they tell you to buy from other online retailers or authorized distributors.